Setting up PPP

 Modems are picky devices and NutChat() allows to use special characters to further control them.

-\DDD Character DDD, where DDD are up to three octal digitsIt's likely, that you need to consult your modem's manual to find out more.
+It's likely, that you need to consult your modem's manual to find out more.
 It is also a good idea to try the modem commands with your PC and a terminal emulator first.

 Network Interface Setup

-rc = NutNetIfConfig("ppp", 0, 0, 0);PPP adds four layers to the Ethernut TCP/IP stack.
+PPP adds four layers to the Ethernut TCP/IP stack.

-IPCP Internet Protocol Control Protocol (RFC 1332)As stated above, the PPP interface is still inactive after its initialization and even after the PPP device has been opened.
-However, opening the PPP device initialized the states of all PPP layers.
+As stated above, the PPP interface is still inactive after its initialization and even after the PPP device has been opened.
+However, opening the PPP device initializes the states of all PPP layers.
 Opening the PPP device puts both, the IPCP and the LCP layer in the STARTING mode.
 In this mode, the layers will neither accept any input nor generate any output.

 As soon as the LCP layer is informed, that the lower layer is up, it will send out a request through the HDLC layer.
 Assuming, that the modem is still connected, this request will be packed into a HDLC frame and send via modem to the remote.
 The remote's stack works in the same way and consequently sends out an LCP request.
-In simple words, more or less at the same time both sides will receive a LCP request.
+In simple words, more or less at the same time both sides will receive an LCP request.

 The HDLC layer passes incoming LCP telegrams to the LCP layer by calling NutLcpInput().
 The LCP request telegram contains a list of options, which the other side prefers to use during the upcoming session.
 Valid options are the maximum number of bytes in a single telegram or the type of authentication.
 Each side will now make up its mind about this request and either accept, not accept or reject the requested options.
 The difference between not accepting an option and rejecting it is as follows: A rejected option is not negotiable, which means, that the responding side simply doesn't provide it.
 An option is not accepted, if the other side is generally able to provide this function, but not in the requested way.
 As an example, a node may provide authentication, but not the type of authentication requested by the remote.
 The server may request CHAP authentication, but the client is only able to provide PAP authentication.

 When finally all options had been accepted by both sides, LCP will send a LOWER UP report to the IPCP layer, or, if any authentication has been negotiated, initiate the authentication protocol.
-At the time of this writing, Ethernut supports PAP only.
-The bad thing about PAP is, that passwords are not encrypted when passed to the remote.
-Allthough telephone lines are considered safe, some hosts may not accept authentication without encryption.

 If authentication succeeds, the IPCP layer will be informed, that its lower layer is up and IPCP starts negotiating in a similar way as LCP did before.
 Of course, IPCP negotiates different options, mainly IP addresses.
 If the application called NutNetIfConfig() with IP address set to zero, Ethernut will accept any local IP address for its PPP network interface.